 “I’m doing my best right now,” she said in a later post that include video of her crash along with prayer hands and fingers crossed emojis.
 Before the accident, she had been winning race after race and last season, had become the oldest woman to medal in a skiing World Cup at 40.

-“No she is not racing today but preparing for Cortina as usual,” Knight said in a text message to The Associated Press, confirmed Vonn was not returning to compete at the World Cup race in Crans-Montana, Switzerland.
+“No she is not racing today but preparing for Cortina as usual,” Knight said in a text message to The Associated Press, confirming Vonn was not returning to compete at the World Cup race in Crans-Montana, Switzerland.

-NBC, which holds U.S. broadcast rights to the Olympics through 2036, including Utah’s next Olympics, the 2034 Winter Games, called the coach’s text ”telling” and declaring, “Few can rally as impressively as three-time Olympic medalist Lindsey Vonn.”
+NBC, which holds U.S. broadcast rights to the Olympics through 2036, including Utah’s next Olympics, the 2034 Winter Games, called the coach’s text ”telling” and declared, “Few can rally as impressively as three-time Olympic medalist Lindsey Vonn.”

 The New York Post quoted an unnamed NBC source Saturday saying Vonn was likely to be at the Olympics.